Understanding the facts about child sexual abuse can help you better protect the children in your life.

 Consequences to children and to our society begin immediately.

 - 70-80% of sexual abuse survivors report excessive drug and alcohol use.

 - One study showed that among male survivors, 50% have suicidal thoughts and more than 20% attempt suicide.

 - Young girls who are sexually abused are more likely to develop eating disorders as adolescents.

-- Both males and females who have been sexually abused are more likely to engage in prostitution.
+- Both males and females who have been sexually abused are more likely to engage in commercial sexual activity (prostitution).

 - The CDC estimates that child abuse costs us billions annually.

 - Sexually abused children who keep the abuse a secret or who “tell” and are not believed are at greater risk for psychological, emotional, social, and physical problems, often lasting into adulthood.